tommac08/docsv2/sources/ci_overview.md

 # Overview

-This page explains how to use the rest of the user guide under Shippable CI.
+Shippable CI is our Continuous Integration and Deployment platform.
+It uses **Build Minions** which are docker based containers to run your workloads.
 A couple of common use cases for Shippable CI include:

 -  Automating the packaging and deployment of web applications
 -  Automated testing and continuous integration/deployment

-## Supported Languages, Services, Platforms
+## What is supported?

-This [page](supported_services.md) lists all the supported languages, services and platforms on Shippable CI.
+Go [here](supported_services.md) to see a list of all supported languages, services and platforms on Shippable CI.

 ## How to use the Shippable CI user guide

-The user guide is organized by the different tabs on the product - so you will find a page for each tab in the guide.
+The user guide is organized by the different tabs on the product - so you will find a page for each tab under **Shippable CI.**

 ### CI Subscriptions Dashboard